 Single-thread.
 In this mode, all mutexes are disabled and SQLite is unsafe to use in more than a single thread at once.

 Multi-thread.
-In this mode, SQLite can be safely used by multiple threads provided that no single database connection is used simultaneously in two or more threads.
+In this mode, SQLite can be safely used by multiple threads provided that no single database connection nor any object derived from database connection, such as a prepared statement, is used in two or more threads at the same time.

 The threading mode can be selected at compile-time (when the SQLite library is being compiled from source code) or at start-time (when the application that intends to use SQLite is initializing) or at run-time (when a new SQLite database connection is being created).
 Generally speaking, run-time overrides start-time and start-time overrides compile-time.
 Except, single-thread mode cannot be overridden once selected.

 The default mode is serialized.

 Use the SQLITE_THREADSAFE compile-time parameter to select the threading mode.
 If no SQLITE_THREADSAFE compile-time parameter is present, then serialized mode is used.
 This can be made explicit with -DSQLITE_THREADSAFE=1.
 With -DSQLITE_THREADSAFE=0 the threading mode is single-thread.
 With -DSQLITE_THREADSAFE=2 the threading mode is multi-thread.